Genetics Overview

 Stat Genes and Steeplechase/Driving

-Stat genes have absolutely no impact on the stats a horse earns when they are transitioned to Steeplechase (Thoroughbreds & Goldbloods) or Driving (Standardbreds).
-Their stats are zeroed out and rerolled solely based on a gene known as Jump or Driving.
+Visible stat genes have absolutely no impact on the stats a horse earns when they are transitioned to Steeplechase (Thoroughbreds & Goldbloods) or Driving (Standardbreds).
+Their stats are zeroed out and rerolled based on a gene known as Jump or Driving as well as hidden "Transition Stat Genes".
 High or low stats on a SC/DT horse are also NOT indicative of flat producer quality.

 Breeding Genes